aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags.md

   -->

 # CloudVision Tags

+!!! warning

+    The generation of CloudVision Tags in the `eos_designs` role is in preview mode.

+    Everything is subject to change, is not supported and may not be complete.

+    If you have any questions, please leverage the GitHub [discussions board](https://github.com/aristanetworks/ansible-avd/discussions)

 `arista.avd.eos_designs` can generate CloudVision Tags that can be applied to interfaces and/or devices.
 These tags can be used on CloudVision for during Topology view generation, or used in searches/filters to select devices based on tags values.